IGNF/las-digital-models/README.md

 * OUTPUT_DIR: folder where the output will be saved
 * PIXEL_SIZE: The desired pixel size of the output (in meters)
 * PARALLEL_JOBS: the number of jobs to run in parallel, 0 is as many as possible (cf. parallel command)
+* SHAPEFILE: a shapefile containing a mask to hide data from specific areas (the masked areas will contain no-data values)

 It will generate:
 * Temporary files (you can delete them manually when the result looks good):